jvanmeter/cloudforms-workshops/www-default/workshop-lab-3.md

 ### What's An Infrastructure Host?

+In Red Hat CloudForms, hosts are hypervisors running on physical hardware providing virtual machines and infrastructure.

-In Red Hat CloudForms, the CloudForms Management Engine automatically adds hosts from discovered providers.
+The CloudForms Management Engine automatically adds hosts from discovered providers.
 However, you can also discover hosts directly if not using a provider.
 Discovering hosts is only supported for standalone VMware ESX servers.

 ### Explore Infrastructure Hosts